 Here are three quick tips to ensure payments are collected efficiently – all while helping patients better manage payment responsibility when deductibles reset.

-- Be Upfront and Clearly Communicate Patient Responsibility
+Be Upfront and Clearly Communicate Patient Responsibility

 No one likes surprises, especially when it comes to a large medical bill.
-The Seventh Annual Trends in Healthcare Payments Report shows that 92 percent of consumers want to know payment responsibility prior to a provider visit.
+The Tenth Annual Trends in Healthcare Payments Report shows that 89 percent of consumers want to know payment responsibility before a provider visit.
 Patients may not realize how much their treatment will cost, especially when deductibles reset to their annual maximum amount.
 Instead, providers can offer patients an estimate of payment responsibility before or during a visit to help patients better understand what they may owe.
 When providers set payment expectations, it helps to improve the patient experience while also allowing them to collect more payments.
 The payment estimate is also an opportunity to discuss all payment options available to the patient to make collection that much easier after the responsibility is determined by the health plan.

-- Save Patient Payment Methods To Automatically Collect Balances
+Save Patient Payment Methods to Automatically Collect Balances

-- Make it Easy and Convenient for Patients to Pay Their Bills
+Make it Easy and Convenient for Patients to Pay Their Bills

 Bonus: When it comes to payment assurance, where you keep your data is critical.
 Here’s why.